MonetDB/MonetDB-PHP/protocol_doc/README.md

 Date values are also passed as strings.

 It is important that when an [error message](#54-error---) is returned, all session data are discarded.
 Which includes the prepared statements.

+When you don't need a prepared statement anymore, you can release it with the following command, passing its ID:

+    Xrelease 15